Published 4 July 2023

 — Catherine Lacey, author of Pew

-'Reading her is like getting to know as freind, the way they tel you about themselves over long conversations that sometimes take years, revelealing things slowly, looping back to some parts of their life over and over.'
+'Reading her is like getting to know a friend, the way they tell you about themselves over long conversations that sometimes take years, revelealing things slowly, looping back to some parts of their life over and over, hardly mentioning others.'

 — Joanna Biggs, London Review of Books